le0kar0ub1/GenesisBAck/src/modules/README.md

 The module of the modules which handle the modules.

-A module is (staticaly) registered in a built-in section "genesisbackmodules" that the others functions will be able to access in runtime.
+A module is (staticaly) registered in a built-in section "genesisback_modules" that the others functions will be able to access in runtime.

 ```c
 struct module